 - A payment bounces because of insufficient funds in your bank account.

 If you avoid making these mistakes, the penalty interest rate will not apply.
-It’s important to read your cardholder agreement carefully to determine the APR applied in the event you make one of these mistakes.
+It’s essential to read your cardholder agreement carefully to determine the APR applied in the event you make one of these mistakes.
 Information about how high your interest rate can potentially go will be a great incentive to avoid mismanaging your credit card account in any way.

 Find a card with a good interest rate

 If you’re looking for a card with a better interest rate than the card(s) you have, you might start by contacting your local bank or credit union.
 Additionally, you may receive credit card offers in the mail which have attractive rates and terms.
-When looking at these offers, however, be sure to read all the fine print so that you understand exactly what the offer is.
+When looking at these offers, however, be sure to read all the fine print so that you understand precisely what the offer is.

 You can also find more competitive rates by researching credit card offers online.
 SuperMoney makes it easy for you to comparison shop for your credit card, weigh your options, and read what other cardholders have to say about their experiences.
 Check out the user reviews and search the best credit card offers here.